AlibabaCloudDocs/alikafka/intl.en-US/Access control/Grant permissions across Alibaba Cloud accounts.md

 6. In the **Access Mode** section, select an access mode and click **OK**.

-    **Note:** For security purposes, we recommend that you select only one access mode.
+    **Note:** For security reasons, we recommend that you select only one access mode.

-    -   If you select **Console Password Logon**, you must complete further settings, including the console password setting, whether to reset the password upon the next logon, and whether to enable multi-factor authentication.
+    -   If you select **Console Access**, you must complete further settings, including the console password setting, whether to reset the password upon the next logon, and whether to enable multi-factor authentication.
     -   If you select **Programmatic Access**, RAM automatically creates an AccessKey pair for the RAM user.

         **Note:** For security reasons, the RAM console allows you to view or download the AccessKey secret only once.
 Therefore, when you create an AccessKey pair, you must keep your AccessKey secret strictly confidential.